£26.25 £35.00

 Bar Clamp Size - this should be close to the outside diameter of your handlebars at the point the brake levers will be fitted.
 This will rarely present a problem with drop bars as 23.8 mm is standard, and a 24.2 mm clamp will fit just fine as they do have a little adjustment in them.
 There are some older sizes to watch out for but these will be noticeably different.

-Unbranded vintage right crank/chainring set, most likely in production from the 1950s to the 1960s.
-Made from steel and weighing in at 591 grams.
+Weinmann Professional brake levers, hailing from Switzerland and in production from the 1960s to the 1970s.
+Made from aluminium and weighing in at 154 grams - pretty lightweight for brake levers at that time.
 A fine choice for keeping your vintage bike authentic, but also great for any other compatible bike too.

 TECHNICAL INFO